 “Stop.”
 Ragna screamed.
 She hit the thorns with her sword, but they did not waver.
 From the ground and the roof, walls rose and created a cage that enclosed Sven and Skyfrost.
 For the two of them, there was no escape.

-Realizing, what was about to happen, Skyfrost’s eyes were wide open.
-Fear and panic embedded in them, as he attacked the walls.
-Neither arms and daggers nor ice would make them bow.
-Skyfrost screamed, cursed and tried to reason, knowing that killing him ceased to be an option.
-Even beyond death, the cage would fulfill its master’s wish and imprison him.
+Realizing what was about to happen, Skyfrost’s eyes became wide open.
+Fear and panic crawled inside them as he attacked the walls.
+Skyfrost screamed, cursed, and tried to reason with Sven.
+He knew, killing him had ceased to be an option.
+Even beyond his death, the cage would fulfill its master’s wish and imprison him.

-Sven’s ear did not hear a word Skyfrost rambled.
-His mind erased every thought.
-Every ounce of awareness for his surroundings.
-His entire mind flushed away.
-All but a single woman.
+Sven’s ears did not hear a word, Skyfrost rambled.
+He erased every thought, every ounce of awareness for his surroundings.
+His entire mind flushed all but a single woman away.

 “This is my last chance.”

-Sven’s body was translucent like an evening star, the skin nothing but a membrane exposing his organs.
+Sven’s body was translucent like an evening star and his skin nothing but a membrane exposing his organs.

 “Stop this, please.”
 Tears ran down Ragna’s cheeks.
-She hammered against the thorns to no avail.
+She hammered against the thorns, but to no avail.

-“Sorry.
-This is me being selfish.”
-Sven sat down, his back leaning against the wall.
-Perhaps through the cage, their bodies could connect one final time.
-One final moment she could give him warmth.
+“Sorry, this is me being selfish.”
+Sven sat down.
+His back leaned against the wall.
+Perhaps through the cage, their bodies could connect one last time.
+For one final moment, she could give him warmth.

 “I know my words will only burden you.
 Yet I can’t help but saying them.”
 Tears ran down his face, freezing to blots of ice before they hit the ground and shattered.
 “In my life, I didn’t achieve much.
+Even now, I will only be able to eliminate one enemy.
 There were so many dreams I had.
 Say, will my parents be proud?
 Will our parents be proud of me?”

-Light engulfed his body, streamed out of the cage and swallowed the scenery in white.
+Light engulfed his body.
+It streamed out of the cage and swallowed the scenery in white.